Search

 Getting to and from Burbank Airport

 LA is car mecca so it’ll come as no surprise Burbank is well set up to handle those.
 But you may be surprised to hear there’s actually a decent list of public transport options too.
-Considering that traffic can be bad throughout the day and night in LA, you might consider skipping the rental car counter and instead head over to the train.
-Efficient intermodal connections in Southern California are not very common so this is something to celebrate.
+Considering that traffic can be bad throughout the day and night in LA, you might consider skipping the rental car counter and heading over to the train instead.
+Efficient intermodal connections in Southern California are not very common, so this is something to celebrate.
 And I really recommend giving the train a try – it is surprisingly pleasant.

 Rail connections